Optimal investment-consumption problem: post-retirement with minimum guarantee: Conclusions

 \section{\textbf{Conclusions }}

-Studying the optimal investment-consumption problem post-retirement with a minimum guarantee for final annuity for a member of a defined contribution plan yields an HJB equation on a bounded domain.
-Applying the policy iteration method in solving this equation, the value function and the optimal strategies are improved iteratively.
-To find the approximation of the value function in one step of our algorithm, we apply the backward in time implicit scheme of finite difference method.
-Our scheme has the positive coefficient property which guarantees the convergence to the viscosity solution.
+The optimal investment-consumption problem post-retirement is investigated.
+Considering a minimum guarantee for the final annuity, a variable consumption rate together with a running cost term of loss function, which is based on the consumption, yield a nonlinear HJB equation on an irregular bounded domain.
+Using the dual equation, the existence and uniqueness of a classical solution are proved.
+To obtain a numerical approximation of the solution of the HJB equation, we apply the backward in time implicit scheme of the finite difference method.
+Our scheme has the positive coefficient property which guarantees convergence to the viscosity solution.
+To tackle the nonlinearity that appears in the numerical scheme, the policy iteration method is applied.

-However, the simulation results show that by assuming variable, although very restricted, consumption rate, we can get much finer final annuity.
-Moreover, considering the cash flows before and after the annuitization, the variable consumption rate yields higher present value of cash flows.
+Four different scenarios for the admissible range of consumption are considered.
+Our simulation results show that by assuming a variable consumption rate, although quite restricted, a much finer final annuity is achieved.
+Furthermore, the outcomes corresponding to different weights of the running cost term are compared.

-In the next work, we are going to consider the jump-diffusion dynamics which is more justified by the empirical data.
+Moreover, by evaluating the present value of the total cash flows, before and after the annuitization, we observe higher values when the admissible range of consumption is wider.

+Our goal for future research is to consider a market model with jump-diffusion dynamics, which seems to be a challenging problem.